What is the safest China phone data setup before landing?

 Connectivity answers

-These answer pages catch mobile-data, maps, WhatsApp, and app-stack questions that decide whether the first airport transfer is usable.
+These guides catch mobile-data, maps, WhatsApp, and app questions that decide whether the first airport transfer is usable.

 Install and label the eSIM or roaming line before the flight, keep hotel and transfer details offline, and know which line should provide mobile data on arrival.